idzhalalov/plural_for_num/README.md

 Function returns a correct plural form of a word for a num.

 Based on https://habr.com/post/105428/.
-Tested only with russian language.
+Tested only with Russian language.

 Example:
 ```